 yellowing of the skin and eyes (known as jaundice)

 swelling of your ankles, legs or other parts of your body

 signs of anaemia (such as tiredness, being short of breath and looking pale)

-If you experience any of the following, stop taking meloxicam and contact your doctor
+If any of the following happen, stop taking your medicine and tell your doctor immediately

 vomiting of blood or material that looks like coffee grounds

 bleeding from your back passage (rectum), black sticky motions (stools) or bloody